iamstarkov/fp-js-workshop/03-async.md

 ## why

-because js is one threaded
+because js is single threaded

 * synchronous operation blocks
   * ui in browser
   * other processes in node